hjk789/NXEnhanced/README.md

 ![Stylish domains](https://i.imgur.com/czNmQqB.png)
 ![Styling options](https://i.imgur.com/Iiernta.png)

-## Future features

-- Add a Preferences screen to tweak some features to your like.

-- Assign a domain to a group of domains in the allow/deny lists that can be collapsed/expanded and named.

-- Only show queries that happened before a specified date/time.

-- Ability to export in CSV format part of the logs.

-- Real-time log.

-- An option to temporarily allow a domain.
-The downside is that it would require the user to keep the NextDNS site open, or at least require to reopen it after the timer ends to auto remove the domain.
-I'm searching for some way to make it not require any of these.

-- Add more items and more statistics in the Analytics page.
-The counting will be made locally (in the browser) based on the total queries count and the logs, which will allow many possibilities of statistical info.

 ## How to use it

 To use this userscript, just install in your browser GreaseMonkey (Firefox), TamperMonkey (Chrome and Firefox) or ViolentMonkey (Chrome and Firefox) extension, if you hadn't yet.
 Having it installed, then just go to the following link: https://greasyfork.org/scripts/408934-nx-enhancer/code/NX%20Enhancer.user.js